 You’ll find an amazing selection of perennials at Tagawa Gardens.
 We search coast to coast to find the highest quality and widest variety of perennials for you, our valued customer.
 Many, like the Plant Select® group of perennials, are grown right here in Colorado, and are perfectly suited to our higher altitude.
 We also carry a huge assortment of ornamental grasses, vines, and groundcovers, as well as a sweet little collection of rock garden plants in the perennial department at Tagawa Gardens.

-Our enthusiastic and extremely knowledgeable perennial team members are ready to answer your questions and help you choose plants for your perennial garden, whether it’s hot and dry, shady and cool, or somewhere in between!
-We garden with perennials too; we love them and it shows!
+Our enthusiastic and extremely knowledgeable perennial team members are ready to answer your questions and help you choose plants for your perennial garden, whether it be hot and dry, shady and cool, or somewhere in between!
+We love our perennials, and it shows!

 Check out our plant lists below, which include the more popular varieties of perennials that we usually stock during the season.
-Because of various factors, we may not have every variety listed at all times.
-To make sure we have what you are looking for, please call us at 303 690 4722 x 135.
+Due to various factors, we may not have every variety listed at all times.
+To ensure that we have what you are looking for, please contact us at (303)-690-4722 (x135).

 - Perennials for Shade

 - Hummingbird and Butterfly Plants

 To expand your knowledge of perennials, enjoy visiting the links below.
 These additional resources have been specifically recommended by our Perennials Department supervisor and are sure to enhance your appreciation of these tenacious plants.